facebookarchive/rtmp-go-away/README.md

 # RTMP Go Away

 [Real Time Messaging Protocol](https://www.adobe.com/content/dam/acom/en/devnet/rtmp/pdf/rtmp_specification_1.0.pdf) (RTMP) is a popular media streaming protocol that uses TCP persistent connections.
-When a connection between a live streaming client and the platform is interrupted, data from the live event is lost until the client can reconnect to a new server. **RTMP Go Away** is a new mechanism that allows for the live server to send a signal to the client indicating that it needs to terminate the existing connection.
+When a connection between a live streaming client and the platform is interrupted, data from the live event is usually lost until the client can reconnect to a new server. **RTMP Go Away** is a new mechanism that allows for the live server to send a signal to the client indicating that it needs to terminate the existing connection.
 This allows the client to create a new connection at a logical media boundary, incurring zero data loss.

 The purpose of this repository is to provide the RTMP Specifications required to implement this feature in both streaming clients and live servers.
-Additionally, a reference client implementation in [FFmpeg](https://www.ffmpeg.org/) is provided.
+Additionally, a reference client implementation in [FFmpeg](https://www.ffmpeg.org/), see below.

 # Design Overview